informXR/abxrlib-for-unity/README.md

 public string Abxr.AIProxy(string prompt, string past_messages = "", string bot_id = "")

 // Example usage
-Abxr.AIProxy("Provide me a randomized greeting that includes common small talk and ends asking some form of how can I help");
+Abxr.AIProxy("Provide me a randomized greeting that includes common small talk and ends by asking some form of how can I help");
 ```

 **Parameters:**